How to Prune Roses and Spring-Flowering Shrubs

 Planting Procedure

-• Keep roots of trees moist at all times before planting
+• Keep the roots of trees moist at all times before planting

 • Plant at the proper depth